-The Wright Cycle Company at Dayton Aviation Heritage National Historical Park: Visitors are free to see where two of the world’s most famous inventors labored in their craft.
-Two buildings where the Wright brothers worked at their cycle and printing businesses are still standing in their original locations and are open to the public.
-Their restored printing businesses, where they worked from 1890 – 1895, can be seen in the exhibit area of the Hoover block.
-They had five different bicycle shops, this being the fourth location.
+The Wright Cycle Company building is just outside of the Wright-Dunbar Interpretive Center in Dayton, Ohio.
+Visitors are free to see where two of the world’s most famous inventors labored in their craft.
+Two buildings where the Wright brothers worked at their cycle and printing businesses are still standing at their original locations here and are open to the public.
+Their restored printing businesses, where they worked from 1890 – 1895, can be seen at the adjacent Wright-Dunbar Interpretive Center.
+The Wrights had five different bicycle shops, this being the fourth location.
 The restored building was home to the Wright’s bicycle business from 1895 – 1897.
 It is where they were when they became obsessed with flying.
 And from there, these men, self-trained in the science of aviation, went on to build the world’s first manned powered, heavier than air machine capable of free, controlled and sustained flight.
-The Wright Cycle Company is a unit of Dayton Aviation Heritage National Historical Park.

 Or see everything going on in your region of Ohio